Ycopp9/kor_sacrebleu/README.md

 This repository provides data sets and codes for MT evaluation in the given publication written by Ahrii Kim and Jinhyeon Kim, submitted at [Preprints.org](https://www.preprints.org/manuscript/202201.0018/v1) and [HumEval 2022]().

 ---
+### About
+SacreBLEU, by incorporating a text normalizing step in the pipeline, has been well-received as an automatic evaluation metric in recent years.
+With agglutinative languages such as Korean, however, the metric cannot provide a conceivable result without the help of customized pre-tokenization.
+In this regard, this paper endeavors to examine the influence of diversified pre-tokenization schemes –word, morpheme, character, and subword– on the aforementioned metric by performing meta-evaluation with manually-constructed into-Korean human evaluation data.

+Our empirical study demonstrates that the correlation of SacreBLEU, and other homogeneous metrics as an extension, vacillates greatly by the token type.
+The reliability of the metric even deteriorates due to some tokenization, and **MeCab** is one of its culprits.
+Guiding through the proper usage of tokenizer for each metric, we stress the significance of **Kiwi** as the most reliable Korean tokenizer and the insignificance of the subword level, **Jamo**.

+---
 ### Data Set
 |Type|Detail|
 |---|---|